nickschuch/talks/deploying-your-first-drupal-8-site-on-kubernetes/overview.md

 Deploying Drupal on Kubernetes
 ==============================

-Kubernetes has taken the world by storm and brought forth a new paradym for application development.
+Kubernetes has taken the world by storm and brought forth a new paradigm for application development.

 What everyone leaves out is how many new APIs and concepts you will need to learn to deploy an application.
 In this talk we will be demystifying all the APIs required to deploy a Drupal 8 site.